10 Tips To Pay Off Your Retirement Debt

 If you have over $10,000 in high-interest debt, you may want to consider debt settlement.
 A debt settlement company can negotiate with your lenders on your behalf to accept a lower settlement amount.

-For example, if you owe $12,000 in credit card debt and you’re able to settle it for $7,000, the remaining $5,000 will be forgiven by the lender.
+For instance, if you owe $12,000 in credit card debt, and you’re able to settle it for $7,000, the remaining $5,000 will be forgiven by the lender.

 10. File for Bankruptcy

-Bankruptcy has serious, long-term consequences for your credit profile and credit scores, but it may make sense for seniors with a lot of debt who have tried other debt-relief alternatives to no avail.
 Although it can damage your credit reports and FICO scores for up to 10 years after you file for bankruptcy, you may not be so worried about applying for future loans as a senior.

 Your retirement accounts and Social Security will be protected when you file for bankruptcy.
 Depending on your personal situation, you may be able to file for Chapter 7 or Chapter 13 bankruptcy.